xiaprojects/roastbeef/README.md

 ## EU users

-This is a fork of the original cyoung/Stratux version, incorperating many contributions by the community to create a nice, full featured Stratux image that works well for europe, the US, and the rest of the world.
+This is a fork of the original cyoung/Stratux version, incorperating many contributions by the community to create a nice, full featured Stratux image that works well for Europe, the US, and the rest of the world.
 ![Data flow diagram](https://user-images.githubusercontent.com/60190549/94661904-f1201c80-0307-11eb-9d8d-3af2020583a8.png)
 (see https://github.com/stratux/stratux/wiki/Stratux-EU-Structure)

 ## Disclaimer

 This repository offers code and binaries that can help you to build your own traffic awareness device.
 We do not take any responsibility for what you do with this code.
 When you build a device, you are responsible for what it does.
 There is no warrenty of any kind provided with the information, code and binaries you can find here.
 You are solely responsible for the device you build.

 ## Features

 * 1090 ADSB
 * UAT
 * OGN receiver functionality to receive several protocols on the 868Mhz frequency band, comparable to what the OpenGliderNetwork does